 Sherlock’s Mind Palace

-The Mind Palace first appeared in the episode The Hounds of Baskerville, when Holmes throws Dr Watson and forensic pathologist Molly Hooper out of her lab to retreat to his Mind Palace.
+The Mind Palace first appeared in series 2, episode 2: The Hounds of Baskerville.
+Holmes throws Dr Watson and forensic pathologist Molly Hooper out of her lab to retreat to his Mind Palace.
 Here’s Watson explaining the idea to Molly (and the viewer):

 It’s a memory technique, a sort of a mental map.
 You plot a map with a location — it doesn’t have to be a real place — and then you deposit memories there that, theoretically, you can never forget anything.
 All you have to do is find your way back to it.